-ISLAMABAD, Pakistan (CNN) -- Security forces patrolled the streets of the eastern Pakistan city of Gojra on Sunday, one day after seven people were killed and 20 injured when Muslim demonstrators set fire to houses in a Christian enclave and fighting broke out, authorities said.
+ISLAMABAD, Pakistan (CNN) -- Six people were killed in Pakistan on Saturday when Muslim demonstrators set fire to houses in a Christian enclave and fighting broke out, local police said.

-Pakistani human rights activists in Lahore protest on Saturday over the anti-Christian violence in Gojra village.
+Pakistani human rights activists in Lahore protest on Saturday the anti-Christian violence in Gojra village.

 On Thursday, 15 Christian houses in the region were also torched.